DecisionsDev/odm-docker-kubernetes/eks/README.md

 #### b.
 Install an ODM Helm release

-Install a Kubernetes release with the default configuration and a name of `my-odm-prod-release` by using the following command (??).
+Install a Kubernetes release with the default configuration and a name of `my-odm-prod-release`.

 - Generate the template file